Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NZaGL-Zjl0o.md

 ### Transcript

-> does lars not make you not indie yeah i mean i i think i think being owned by embracer technically means we're not in india anymore but i i think we're we still dysfunctionally all right our indie
+> does lars not make you not indie yeah I mean- I think I think being owned by embracer technically means we're not in india anymore but- I think we're we still dysfunctionally all right our indie